 What is Productivity?

-Productivity is the measure of how much you produce in a certain period of time.
+Productivity is the measure of how much you produce in a certain period.
 You can use productivity as a metric to measure how effective your business is.
 For example, if your factory produces 10,000 biscuits a working day and then you implement some measures to improve productivity, you might find you produce 15,000 biscuits in the same timeframe and with the same number of employees.
 In this case, you have increased your productivity.

 For small, office-based or service businesses, measuring productivity isn’t quite as simple.
 But the principle is the same.
 You attempt to get more done in the same, or an even shorter, timeframe.